 Bieksa could only watch from the penalty box as Pavelski pounced on a rebound of Logan Couture's shot and knocked a backhand into the open net for his fourth goal in the past two games.

-NOTES: The Sharks had 24 power-play chances in the series to just 10 for the Canucks. ...
-Vancouver was swept in a best-of-seven series for the fourth time and first since the 2001 first round against Colorado. ...
+NOTES: The Canucks were swept in a best-of-seven series for the fourth time and first since the 2001 first round against Colorado. ...
 The Canucks dressed F Steven Pinizzotto in place of Tom Sestito on the fourth line.